How To Get Rid Of Lizards In The Home-a-lizard

 6. Don’t Allow Foods to Remain Uncovered

 Allowing foods to remain uncovered, leaving pots, and pans after cooking unwashed, failure to wipe down stove tops, and kitchen countertops, allowing dirty unwashed dishes to remain, and not cleaning up food particles will attract ants and roaches that are a favorite food source of lizards.
 Clean all cookware, and dishes and wipe down stove tops and kitchen countertops to discourage the presence of lizards.
-Unsanitized indoor conditions will encourage rats and mice also.
+Unsansitized indoor conditions will encourage rats and mice also.

 7. Eggshells